 |Level of controversy||4|

-Recently Westpac Banking Corporation has paid out, on average, around 49.21% of net profits as dividends.
-That has enabled analysts to estimate a "forward annual dividend yield" of 1.42% of the current stock value.
-This means that over a year, based on recent payouts (which are sadly no guarantee of future payouts), Westpac Banking Corporation shareholders could enjoy a 1.42% return on their shares, in the form of dividend payments.
-In Westpac Banking Corporation's case, that would currently equate to about A$0.31 per share.
+Recently Westpac Banking has paid out, on average, around 88.32% of net profits as dividends.
+That has enabled analysts to estimate a "forward annual dividend yield" of 6.13% of the current stock value.
+This means that over a year, based on recent payouts (which are sadly no guarantee of future payouts), Westpac Banking shareholders could enjoy a 6.13% return on their shares, in the form of dividend payments.
+In Westpac Banking's case, that would currently equate to about A$1.21 per share.

-Westpac Banking Corporation's shares were split on 17 October 1997.
+Westpac Banking's shares were split on 16 October 1997.

-Over the last 12 months, Westpac Banking Corporation's shares have ranged in value from as little as $13.2465 up to $25.5292.
+Over the last 12 months, Westpac Banking's shares have ranged in value from as little as $18.8 up to $25.1134.
 A popular way to gauge a stock's volatility is its "beta".

-Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while Westpac Banking Corporation's is 0.7819.
-This would suggest that Westpac Banking Corporation's shares are less volatile than average (for this exchange).
+Beta measures a share's volatility in relation to the market.
+The market (AU average) beta is 1, while Westpac Banking's is 0.8135.
+This would suggest that Westpac Banking's shares are less volatile than average (for this exchange).

-Westpac Banking Corporation provides various banking and financial services in Australia, New Zealand, and internationally.
-The company operates through four divisions: Consumer, Business, Westpac Institutional Bank, Westpac New Zealand, Specialist Businesses, and Group Businesses.
+Westpac Banking Corporation provides various banking and financial services in Australia, New Zealand, the Americas, Asia, Europe, and internationally.
 It offers everyday banking, savings, term deposit, business transaction, foreign currency, and specialized accounts; home, personal, and business loans; credit cards; international and travel services; share trading services; investment; and home, car, travel, life, and business insurance products.
 The company also provides merchant and payment, corporate and institutional, transaction banking, financial market, corporate and structured finance, trade and supply chain financing, and industry specific banking and treasury services, as well as online banking services.
 It serves individuals; micro, small, and medium enterprises; commercial business and private wealth clients; and commercial, corporate, institutional, and government customers.
 The company was formerly known as Bank of New South Wales and changed its name to Westpac Banking Corporation in October 1982.
-The company was founded in 1817 and is headquartered in Sydney, Australia.
+The company was founded in 1817 and is based in Sydney, Australia.

 Frequently asked questions